abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 And since partial orders and total orders are preorders too, they are categories as well.

-When we compare the categories of orders to other categories, like the quintessential category of sets, we see one thing that immediately sets them apart: in other categories there can be *many different morphisms (arrows)* between two objects and in orders can have *at most one morphism*, that is, we either have $a ≤ b$ or we do not.
+When we compare the categories of orders to other categories, (like the quintessential category of sets), we see one thing that immediately sets them apart: in other categories there can be *many different morphisms (arrows)* between two objects and in orders can have *at most one morphism*, that is, we either have $a ≤ b$ or we do not.

 ![Orders compared to other categories](../04_order/arrows_one_arrow.svg)